notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 respectable button, but it uses Helvetica as its font and you really need it to be Comic Sans because Helvetica is so 2014?

 You can always style the _host_ of the element.
-Think of the host as literally the castle walls; you can throw tomatoes at it to paint it
+Think of the host as literally the castle walls; you can throw tomatoes at it to paint it:

 ```css
 shiny-button {
   color: white;